ABOUT MY NOVEL

 A few paralegals give me a nod or smile as I pass them in the side hallway, but no fewer than three associates, obviously too busy and important to make eye contact, hustle by wordlessly.
 Mostly I’m used to this, but that doesn’t mean it doesn’t still piss me off a little.

 I knock on the door to Frances’s little cage-like thing.
 She looks up and buzzes me in and greets me, “What’s up, girl?”
 Frances is thirty-ish, but apparently has no idea.
-She talks and dresses like an extra on Hannah Montana—today she’s sporting a white denim mini-skirt with a glitter-print teeshirt and pigtails.
+She talks and dresses like an extra on a Disney Channel show—today she’s sporting a white denim mini-skirt with a glitter-print teeshirt and pigtails.

 “Heya, Frances,” I say as she scoops up her shoulderbag and we carefully swap places inside the see-through cubicle.
 “Hope you feel better.”